wso2/docs-is/en/includes/guides/authentication/app-native-authentication/add-app-native-authentication.md

 # Add app-native authentication

 In traditional applications, login is usually fulfilled by a web browser.
-This means that the users who attempt to log in to these applications will have to be redirected to a web browser for authentication.
+This means that the users who attempt to log in to these applications are redirected to a web browser for authentication.
 This is not ideal if your goal is to provide the user with a seamless login experience or if you have a business need to keep users within the application's environment.

 App-Native Authentication takes an API-based approach to let developers implement a secure login experience directly within the application along with features such as Multi-Factor Authentication (MFA), adaptive authentication, and support for federated logins.
-With app-native authentication users will have a seamless login experience from right within the application without the need to be redirected elsewhere for login.
+This means users will have a seamless login experience from right within the application without the need for redirection.

 !!! warning "Limitations of App-Native Authentication"